Skip to content

 • SQN (Sequence Number): A counter maintained by both the USIM and the network to prevent replay attacks.

-Subscriber Privacy (SUCI)
+Subscriber Privacy (SUCI) - 5G Only

 Ella Core supports SUCI (Subscription Concealed Identifier) to protect subscriber identity over the air.
 The IMSI is encrypted by the subscriber's device before transmission using ECIES (Elliptic Curve Integrated Encryption Scheme).
 The network decrypts the SUCI to recover the SUPI.
 This prevents IMSI-catching attacks.